corinnawegner/DLN_project_G03/README.md

 We used SpaCy to add POS tags and NER tags to the text, allowing the model to obtain more semantically relevant information.
 As expected, the SST task was largely unaffected since NER and POS tags do not significantly contribute to sentiment analysis.
 However, we observed improvements in the STS and QQP tasks.

 ### Additional Layers
+*used in sst and qqp task*
 For different tasks, we tested adding various layers, and the layers that yielded the best results were as follows:
-* SST Task: We added a linear transformation layer and a ReLU activation layer.
+* **SST Task**: We added a linear transformation layer and a ReLU activation layer.
 Reducing dimensionality before the final classification step allows for further feature extraction and aggregation.
 Additionally, the ReLU activation function introduces non-linearity, helping the model capture more complex patterns and relationships.
-* QQP Task: We added a BiAttention layer to capture the interdependence between two sentences.
+* **QQP Task**: We added a BiAttention layer to capture the interdependence between two sentences.
 By calculating the attention weights between the two sentences, the model can better determine whether the sentences are semantically similar and constitute paraphrases.
 ### Z-Score Normalization
 *used in sts task*